 You Can Do Everything Right and Still Be Unhappy

-The truth is, you can do everything right and still be unhappy.
-It’s a bitter pill to swallow, but it’s real.
-Maybe you’re hitting your career goals, your social life is thriving, and you’re living what looks like a perfect life from the outside.
-Yet, inside, you might be feeling a gnawing sense of emptiness.
+You can do everything right and still feel unhappy.
+That fact is hard to accept, and it is real.
+Maybe you hit your career goals.
+Maybe your social life thrives and your life looks perfect from the outside.
+Inside, you feel a gnawing emptiness.

 Full Commitment Versus Halfway Selling Out